choderalab/yank/docs/yamlpages/molecules.rst

 list (with the exception of ``select``) are optional.

-We note that the option ``ph_tolerance`` set to a value here of ``7.0``, the pH range which will be searched will be ``pH +- 7.0``, which is a 14 log unit range, which may take a substantial time to enumerate, although will likely be less than the simulation overall.
+We note that the option ``ph_tolerance`` set to a value here of ``3.0``, the pH range which will be searched will be ``pH +- 3.0``, which is a 7 log unit range, which may take a some time to enumerate, although will likely be less than the simulation overall.
 Should you feel this time is too long, you might consider reducing the ``ph_tolerance``.

 **OPTIONAL**